Chukzyfrosh/alx-pre_course/0x01-git/README.md

-finally i got it right
+i finally got it right this time around, for it has been a wonderful experince for me coding